bleetube/ansible-role-strfry/README.md

 # Ansible Role: strfry

-This Ansible Role builds and installs [strfry](https://github.com/hoytech/strfry).
+This Ansible Role builds and installs [strfry](https://github.com/hoytech/strfry), and also sets up [strfry-policies](https://gitlab.com/soapbox-pub/strfry-policies).
 It is intended to be composed with a separate role to handle the web proxy configuration.

 Tested on:
 * Archlinux